yandex-cloud/docs/en/managed-postgresql/operations/cluster-extensions.md

   {% include [default-catalogue](../../_includes/default-catalogue.md) %}

-  To enable or disable PostgreSQL database extensions, pass the full list of required extensions in a CLI command.
+  To enable or disable {{ PG }} extensions for a database, pass the full list of the required extensions in a CLI command.
 The enabled extensions that aren't in that list will be disabled.

   ```
   $ yc managed-postgresql database update <database name> \